 Our rideshare accident lawyers will evaluate your case for free and represent your interests during settlement negotiations and any following litigation.

-For more information, our Los Angeles personal law firm are providing an overview below.
+For more information, our Los Angeles personal law firm is providing an overview below.

 Definition of Vehicle Code 522 Ridesharing

 In the state of California, “Ridesharing” is defined under the California Vehicle Code Section 522 as "two or more persons traveling by any mode, including, but not limited to, carpooling, vanpooling, bus pooling, taxi pooling, jitney, and public transit."

 An issue with ridesharing accidents is that multiple parties are involved, including:

 - The driver,